 What is Epilepsy?

 Epilepsy is a brain disorder in which a person has repeated seizures or convulsions.
-Seizures are the result of disturbed brain activity, and may cause changes in attention or behavior.
+Seizures result from disturbed brain activity and may cause changes in attention or behavior.

 Causes, Incidence, and Risk Factors